awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-identity-provider.md

    Your app user is asked to consent to providing these attributes to your application\.

-1. nter the URL of your IdP and choose **Run discovery**\.
+1. Enter the URL of your IdP and choose **Run discovery**\.
 For example, Salesforce uses this URL:

    `https://login.salesforce.com`
 **Note**